SAP-samples/teched2022-DA264/exercises/ex1/README.md

 66. The application sends a notification for the publication task trigger.
 <br>![](/exercises/ex1/images/Ex01_Part04_66.png)

+UPDATE - I DID NOT GET A NOTIFICATION THAT PUBLICATION COMPLETED
 67. The application sends another notification when the publication task is finished.
 <br>![](/exercises/ex1/images/Ex01_Part04_67.png)

 68. Click 'Refresh'.
 <br>![](/exercises/ex1/images/Ex01_Part04_68.png)

-69. The application now notifies that the dataset is both profiled and published in the application catalog.
+69. You can now see that the dataset is both profiled and published in the application catalog.
 <br>![](/exercises/ex1/images/Ex01_Part04_69.png)

-70. Click 'View Factsheet'.
+70. Click 'View Fact Sheet'.
 <br>![](/exercises/ex1/images/Ex01_Part04_70.png)

 71. Click 'Reviews'.
 <br>![](/exercises/ex1/images/Ex01_Part04_71.png)

-72. Click the pencil icon to post a rating.
+72. Click the stars icon to post a rating.
 <br>![](/exercises/ex1/images/Ex01_Part04_72.png)

 73. Click and define a rating (for example 4 stars rating is done by clicking the 4th star).